 Using a monochrome palette of carved then burnt or bleached wood, Jim Partridge and Liz Walmsley paired up to produce some striking artworks.
-Over the last twenty two years they have created installations and furniture for galleries, gardens and public spaces.
+Over the last twenty two years they have created installations and sculptural furniture for galleries, gardens and public spaces.

 Massive chunks of wood are hewn into impressive and pleasing shapes that are tactile, warm and hardwearing.
 Aiming for “work with a strong but quiet presence”, they create massive pieces of furniture with a feel that is ambient, strong and surprisingly comfortable.

 With work in many iconic collections including London’s Victoria and Albert Museum and the Manchester Art Gallery, UK the pair have quietly produced a strong aesthetic presence.
-From the scorching of green oak to produce a tactile, black finish to the bleaching of wood to create clean, calming lines their output epitomises simple yet bold elegance.
+From the scorching of green oak to produce a tactile, black finish to the bleaching of wood to create clean, calming lines their output epitomizes simple yet bold elegance.

 This wooden chair and side table combines rustic charm with an atmosphere redolent of spooky fairytales.
 Runaway children meet witches and befuddled grandmas in a setting that inspires confidence and comfort – yet with a distinct edge.